 Security officers serve in many pivotal roles on an active construction site.
 Their presence onsite aids in the prevention of theft, minimizes property damage, deters vandals and promptly addresses unexpected events including fires.
 Experienced security officers prevent trespassers from entering dangerous building sites, which in turn reduces the risk of compensation claims from serious injuries.
-While these are some of the more common duties and responsibilities of a construction site officer, they are far from the only tasks performed.
+While these are some of the more common duties and responsibilities of construction site security officers, they are far from the only tasks performed.

 Security For Your Site